Thune: Keystone Pipeline ‘Right Out of the Gate’

 Answer: Apparently, all have been moved to a secure undisclosed location …

 CHARLOTTE, N.C. — In past years, some cities have faced a bit of controversy about hosting the National Rifle Association’s annual convention.
-Of course, those who hesitate cut off their noses to spite their wallets: “Organizers …
+Of course, those who hesitate cut off their noses to spite their wallets: “Organizers say they …